krry/passage-clock/README.md

 ## TODO

+- [ ] refactor modules into ES6 Classes where appropriate
+- [ ] involve babel-loader in the build to be browser-friendly
+- [ ] allow time origin adjustment, i.e. time from now, time till then
+- [ ] add atmospheric effects and/or particle.js
+- [ ] make the arrow dance and sway
+- [ ] add more atmanautic art
 - [x] let users choose a color scheme
+- [ ] port to New Tab experience for Chrome?
 - [x] allow users to remove time slices
 - [x] enable user to restore removed slices
 - [x] turn back time
 - [x] alias to krry.me with now.sh
-- [ ] allow time origin adjustment, i.e. time from now, time till then
-- [ ] add atmospheric effects and/or particle.js
-- [ ] make the arrow dance and sway
-- [ ] add more atmanautic art
-- [ ] port to New Tab experience for Chrome?